ouistiti-project/ouistiti/README.md

 Ouistiti - Small HTTP server
 ============================

+Ouistiti is the french name of [Marmoset](https://en.wikipedia.org/wiki/Marmoset) a little Monkey of the New world.
+The choice of the name comes from the size of this monkey and the pronunciation _(ˈwistiti)_ which remembers HTTP.

 The main goal of Ouistiti is a very small HTTP server to be embedded into very small devices.

- all features statically linked:   66ko with the features as modules: 35ko in embedded configuration:    29ko
+ all features statically linked:   66ko
+ with the features as modules: 35ko
+ in embedded configuration:    29ko

 libhttpserver
 =============